Xachaeus/AdvSerial/README.md

 	delimiter_char : The char to determine the end of received serial messages.
                      By default, this char is Newline, or '\n'.

-	maximum_length : The maximum amount of chars that can be sent in a single message.
-This value is 128 by default, but can be raised or lowered depending on memory usage.

 To to wait and receive a full message from the Serial port: